Shraddha Kapoor: Other work and media image

 Kapoor has established herself as one of the most popular celebrities in India.
 In 2013, a poll conducted by the Indian edition of FHM ranked her fifth in their listing of the world's sexiest actresses.
-In 2014, she was placed at the sixth position and the following year she was placed at the second position in McAfee's most-searched celebrities poll.
-Google Trends also noted that Kapoor is one of the most-searched Indian actresses between 2014 and 2015.
+In 2014, she was placed at the seventeenth position and the following year she was placed at the second position in McAfee's most-searched celebrities poll.
+Google Trends stated that Kapoor was one of the most-searched Indian actresses between 2014 and 2015.
 Rediff.com placed her in their listing of the top 10 Bollywood actresses in 2014.
 Kapoor was placed seventh on The Times of India's listing of the Most Desirable Women in 2014 and 2015.
 In 2015, the Indian edition of the International Business Times press positioned her fourth among the top actresses and Rediff.com featured her among the top earners.
+Box Office India ranked Kapoor as the third most successful Hindi film actress in their 2023 report.

-In 2016, Forbes magazine featured her as one of the most successful Asians under the age of 30 and the previous year, the Indian edition of the magazine featured her in their annual Celebrity 100 list with a total earning of US$1.3 million per year.
-The same year, she became the third most followed Indian actress on Instagram with a total number of over 10 million followers.
+Kapoor is among the highest-paid actresses in India.
+Between 2014 and 2019, Forbes India featured her in their annual Celebrity 100 list.
+In 2016, Forbes Asia featured her as one of the most successful Asians under the age of 30.
 Kapoor has also gained recognition for her dressing sense.
-Various media outlets have praised her sense of style, and has been considered for ramp walks by several fashion designers.
-In 2016, she was featured among the highest paid actresses of Bollywood with a total earning of ₹50 million per film.
+Various media outlets have praised her sense of style, and she has been considered for ramp walks by several fashion designers.
+In 2016, she was featured among the highest-paid actresses of Bollywood with a total earning of ₹50 million per film.
 In 2018, Eastern Eye featured her as one of the eight sexiest women in Bollywood.
-In 2020, Kapoor became the third most followed Indian celebrity on Instagram and she was named the Hottest Vegetarian by Peta India.
-In 2021, Shraddha was featured in a documentary titled Tails of Boo Boo & Cuddly Poo that highlighted the plight of stray animals.
+In 2020, she was named the Hottest Vegetarian by Peta India.
+In 2021, she was featured in a documentary titled Tails of Boo Boo & Cuddly Poo that highlighted the plight of stray animals.
+As of August 2024, she is the most-followed Indian woman as well as one of the most-followed people on Instagram.